snyk-fixtures/device-cloud-python/README.md

   file transfer)
 - Configuration files (see Configuration)
 - device_id uuid (Generates a unique device_id if one is not found)
-- Change thing definition (add "thing_def_key" field to configuration to immediately change the definition of your thing after connecting)
 - Example apps (example of most APIs in use, but also still a work in progress)
 - Logging to console with optional logging to a specified file
 - Event message publishing